gsaslis/mirror-to-radicle/README.md

 GitHub, your commits may or may not be signed by a private key.
 However, for them to be pushed to Radicle, they must be signed by a Radicle identity.

+> [!NOTE]
-You already created a Radicle identity to publish your project.
-At the time of writing this, all identities on Radicle are meant to be used on a single-device at a time.
+> You already created a Radicle identity to publish your project.
+At the time of writing this, **all identities on Radicle are meant to be used on a single-device at a time**.
 (There is a lot of work happening to improve this in the future).
 For this reason, you should keep the keys of the identity you created on your laptop/desktop alone.

-Because this GitHub action will be running somewhere other than your laptop, you need to create a 2nd Radicle identity, to be used essentially as a _machine account_ by GitHub Actions.
+> Because this GitHub action will be running somewhere other than your laptop, you need to create a 2nd Radicle identity, to be used essentially as a _machine account_ by GitHub Actions.